VencislavManoilov/URL-Shorter/README.md

 This project is for URL shorting.
-It is using JQuery for the front-end, node.js and express.js for the back-end and SQLite database for storing everything!
+It is using JQuery and Bootstrap for the front-end, node.js and express.js for the back-end and SQLite database for storing everything!